andrew-kurtz-inin/Z-Force/DunningNotification/README.md

 Getting Started
 ----
-* Grant permission set "Dunning Notification Permission Set" to users who need to define dunning notification properties, phases and schedule dunning notification jobs.
+* Grant permission set "Dunning Notification Permission Set for Salesforce Platform License" or "Dunning Notification Permission Set for Salesforce License" to users who need to define dunning notification properties, phases and schedule dunning notification jobs.
 * Navigate to Setup --> App Setup --> Develop --> Static Resources, and customize email templates "DunningEmailTemplateA", "DunningEmailTemplateB" and "DunningEmailTemplateC".
 * Please **do not** change the tokens in the email templates, including